 If you’re thinking of visiting an escape room soon, be sure to consider all the options Orlando has to offer.
 In this article, we’ll discuss the differences between The Escape Effect and Lockbusters Escape Game so that you can make a better-informed decision when reserving your next experience.

-Lockbusters Escape Game’s overall games are an impressive size in overall stature.
-They typically fill their rooms with large props and break up their games into notably smaller subrooms.
-As such, their games can feel most comfortable with no more than five players.
+Lockbusters Escape Game features rooms that are impressive in size and stature.
+They typically fill their rooms with large props and break up their games into smaller subrooms.

 The Escape Effect offers escape rooms of all different sizes.
 In contrast, the first subroom in all of our games is larger with respect to the maximum number of players recommended.
 As such, we can cater excellently with games like At Odds With The Gods that comfortably work well with up to ten players.